Observability

 LLM Metrics

-• llm_tokens_total - Token consumption by provider, model, agent_id, agent_name, agent_type, external_agent_id, and type (input/output)
+• llm_tokens_total - Token consumption by provider, model, agent_id, agent_name, agent_type, external_agent_id, source, and type (input/output)

-• llm_cost_total - Estimated cost in USD by provider, model, agent_id, agent_name, agent_type, and external_agent_id.
+• llm_cost_total - Estimated cost in USD by provider, model, agent_id, agent_name, agent_type, external_agent_id, and source.
 Requires token pricing to be configured in Archestra.

-• llm_blocked_tools_total - Counter of tool calls blocked by tool invocation policies, grouped by provider, model, agent_id, agent_name, agent_type, and external_agent_id
+• llm_blocked_tools_total - Counter of tool calls blocked by tool invocation policies, grouped by provider, model, agent_id, agent_name, agent_type, external_agent_id, and source

 MCP Metrics